novix-sa/Pyplan/docs/User Guide/Model.md

 ## Using Python libraries
 Pyplan includes a function called install_library to help working with libraries than are not natively included with Pyplan app.
-The function is called install_library
+The function is called install_library and its syntax is as shown below

+    install_library( pypi_name, import_name=None )
+    # for example
     install_library( 'bokeh', import_name=None )
+When a node with that

 ## Toolboxes
 Toolboxes are specific purpose nodes, which custom wizards associated to it, to help parametrize a function for producing certain result.